 \section{Experiments}

-\paragraph{Evaluation metrics.}
+\paragraph{Evaluation Metrics.}

 We use three metrics: peak signal-to-noise ratio (PSNR), structural similarity index (SSIM), and learned perceptual image patch similarity (LPIPS).
-It should be noted that \emph{LPIPS is the most human-perceptually-aligned metric} among these indicators, while PSNR prefers smooth results but may have bad visual quality~\cite{zhang2018unreasonable}.
+It should be noted that LPIPS is the most \emph{human-perceptually-aligned} metric among these indicators, while PSNR prefers smooth results but may have bad visual quality~\cite{zhang2018unreasonable}.

-\paragraph{Dataset.} We use \textsc{zju-mocap} and our self-captured videos (in-the-wild data) to evaluate our method.
-We follow~\cite{weng2022humannerf}~\cite{yu2023monohuman} to select the same 6 subjects in \textsc{zju-mocap} for our evaluation. \textsc{zju-mocap} is a dataset that captures the target human body from 23 different perspectives synchronously in a professional light stage room.
+\paragraph{Dataset.} We use \textsc{ZJU-MoCap} and our captured in-the-wild videos to evaluate our method.
+We follow~\cite{weng2022humanNeRF}~\cite{yu2023monohuman} to select the same six subjects in \textsc{ZJU-MoCap} for our evaluation. \textsc{ZJU-MoCap} is a dataset that captures the target human body from 23 different perspectives synchronously in a professional light stage room.
 We only use the first view captured in each subject.

-The previous work did not consider the issue of pose leakage caused by the strong repetition of actions in \textsc{zju-mocap}.
+The previous work did not consider the issue of pose leakage caused by the strong repetition of actions in \textsc{ZJU-MoCap}.
 In order to further validate the performance of the model and make the task more applicable, we shot videos using handheld devices.
-We limited the training videos to a person spinning one round, and used diverse action videos for evaluation, which is a more real-world applicable evaluation method.
+We limited the training videos to a person spinning one round and used diverse action videos for evaluation, which is a more real-world applicable evaluation method.

-\paragraph{Compared Methods.} We compared our method in terms of the performance of image synthesis with the most influential method HumanNeRF~\cite{weng2022humannerf} and the latest state-of-the-art method MonoHuman~\cite{yu2023monohuman} which improves the pose generalization of HumanNeRF and works better than~\cite{jiang2022neuman,peng2021neural}.
+\paragraph{Competed Methods.} We compared our method in terms of the performance of image synthesis with the most influential method HumanNeRF~\cite{weng2022humanNeRF} and the latest state-of-the-art method MonoHuman~\cite{yu2023monohuman} which improves the pose generalization of HumanNeRF and works better than~\cite{jiang2022neuman,peng2021neural}.
 We also take Ani-NeRF~\cite{peng2021animatable} as one of the baselines because this work presents SMPL-based neural blend weight that can better generalize novel poses.